Frank Barger

 Frank Barger (1921 in China Grove, North Carolina – 1991) was an American high school football coach at Hickory High School in Hickory, North Carolina.
-A graduate of Lenoir-Rhyne College, Barger compiled a 273–108–5 record coaching the Hickory Tornadoes, including 3 western state titles and 10 district titles during his 31-year tenure (1953–1984).
+A graduate of Lenoir-Rhyne College, Barger compiled a 273–108–5 record in coaching the Hickory Tornadoes.
+This includes 3 western state titles and 10 district titles during his 31-year tenure (1953–1984).
 He was the National Coach of the Year for District 3 (Southeast U.S.) in 1971, and in 1993 was inducted into the North Carolina Sports Hall of Fame, in Raleigh, North Carolina.
-During his time at Hickory High School, Barger also coached baseball, golf, track, and girls' basketball.
+During his time at Hickory High School, Barger also coached other sports such as baseball, golf, track, and girls' basketball.